opencampus-xyz/oc-kickstart/README.md

 Please make sure you have nodeJS, yarn and docker installed, and have at least one OCID as the master admin OCID.

+If you do not have a developer account yet, please follow the instructions in https://devdocs.educhain.xyz/start-building/open-campus-achievements/integration-guide to sign up for a developer account and get the API keys and Client ID, which will be used in the backend environment variables.

 ## Installation

 ### Backend